Some Questions About The Pomodoro Technique

 In this episode, I answer a questions about the Pomodoro Technique.

 John: Hey, John Sonmez from simpleprogrammer.com.
 I got this question from Kent about the Pomodoro Technique.
-As you might know I am a big proponent of.
+As you might know I am a big proponent of it for increasing my productivity as a software developer.
 I follow that technique.
 I have kind of my own version of this with—using the KanbanFlow but I often get some questions about how I execute this.
 Kent says, “I recently finished reading your book on soft skills and wanted to start by congratulating you on such a fine piece of work.”
 Here’s the book if you’re interested.
 “It was thoroughly fantastic and I’m already applying some of the techniques you suggest with good success so far.
 If you have time I have a few questions for you about the Pomodoro Technique.”
 There’s a couple of questions here.

 “How do you account or adjust for delays imposed by computers?
 I’m talking about software updates sometimes forced on you, long build times, mobile dev particularly has lengthy build lengths, backups.
 Since starting the Pomodoro Technique I found myself several times in a position where I’m being forced to wait a long time for a computer and I wasn’t sure how to deal with that.
 I’d switch task if I could but often my entire machine is crippled until the update is completed.”